 Mirror (for women)

-Penile clamp (for men)
+Possibly a penile clamp (for men)

 Women should start out by placing a mirror between the legs (there are mirrors that can be secured to the thigh with a rubber band) in order to make it easier to locate the urethral opening.
 The urine is collected in a container (kidney dish) or bag that is often included in the catheter set or built into the catheter or passed directly into the toilet.